khval/BetterFakeMode/README.md

 * Double buffering is broken.

 * Intuition Windows are not rendered correct yet.
-(Resize windoe, close window, depth gadget.)
+(Resize window, close window, depth gadget.)

 * There pointers that are not set, that should be set, but I do not know what they are for.